jekhokie/scriptbox/rust--learnings/README.md

 - Associated Function: Define a function within a Struct, usually used to initialize a struct with a default value (constructor) - uses `::` syntax.
 - Enumeration (Enum): Define a type by enumerating its possible variants.
 - Pattern Matching: `match` where the first hit applies.
+- Package: Cargo feature that lets you build, test, and share crates.
+- Crate: Tree of modules that produce a library or executable.
+- Module and use: Control organization, scope, and privacy of paths.
+- Path: Way of naming an item such as a struct, function, or module.
+- `src/main.rs`: Convention for crate root of a binary crate.
+- `src/lib.rs`: Convention for crate root of a library crate.
+- Vector: Stores multiple values next to each other in memory, each of the same type - to store different types, use an enum to wrap the types, and then create a vector of that enum..

 ## Starter Syntax